MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/trending-images.md

 ## Next steps

-- Learn about [use and display requirements](../../bing-web-search/use-display-requirements.md) for Bing Web Search.
+- Learn about [use and display requirements](../../bing-web-search/use-display-requirements.md) for Bing Image Search.
 - Learn about [resizing and cropping thumbnails](../../bing-web-search/resize-and-crop-thumbnails.md).
 - Learn about [searching the web for images](get-images.md).
 - Review [Image Search API v7 reference](../reference/endpoints.md) documentation.